ajbanjara/Wireshark/gRPC.md

 - Wireshark 2.6.0 - initial support.
 - Wireshark 3.2.0 - supports parse Protobuf content of gRPC according to *.proto files.
 The message of stream gRPC method can now be parsed with supporting of HTTP2 streaming mode reassembly feature.
 - Wireshark 3.3.0 - fixes bugs about parsing *.proto file.
 Adds some new Protobuf features, which can also be used for gRPC that serializes structured data using Protobuf.
 - Wireshark 3.7.0 - supports using http2 fake headers to parse the DATAs of a long-lived stream without first HEADERS frame.
+Supports gRPC-WEB.

 >Note, the message body of gRPC is usually serialized in Protobuf format.
 So please also refer to [Protobuf page](/Protobuf) for the change log of Protobuf dissector.